mth229/mth229.github.io/integration.md

 xs = a .+ (0:n) * delta
 ```

 To apply a function to a range of values, we may use a map, a comprehension, a `for` loop or the "dot" notation.
-We will use `map` here.
+We will use broadcasting here.
 Recall, the syntax:

 ```
 f(x) = x^2
-fx = map(f, xs)
+fxs = f.(xs)
 ```

 Now to add the numbers up.
 For this task, the `sum` function is available

 ```
-sum(fx)
+sum(fxs)
 ```